 But then it met a little flame, a tinder box.
 It knew the candle better than the Tallow Candle knew itself.
-The tinder box had such a clear view - straight through the outer shell - and inside it found so much good.
 It came closer and there was bright expectation in the candle - it lit and its heart melted.

 Out burst the flame, like the triumphant torch of a blissful wedding.
 Light burst out bright and clear all around, bathing the way forward with light for its surroundings - its true friends - who were now able to seek truth in the glow of the candle.